Daniel-Ryro/water-jug-challenge/README.md

 - I used the following libraries and their versions: cupertino_icons, flutter_localization
 - I used a PNG for the image of the jug in the banner.
 I attempted to use an SVG for its handling benefits, but I couldn't find a valid SVG for the challenge.
 Therefore, I applied the PNG instead.
 - I wrote some units tests to achieve good code coverage.
 Perhaps with more time, I would write a few more.
+- I thought about blocking the keyboard only for numbers, but to test the mask, I enabled letters on the computer keyboard

 1. **Areas for future improvement**
 - With more time, I would reconsider the way the grid was assembled, aiming to make the insertion process more organic.
 - I would write additional units tests given more time.